fmasclef/caligarum/README.md

 Why do we need an ORM free API server?
 Well, if you're asking the question, you should definitely not use caligarum.

+# prerequisites

+Caligarum handles data stored in a database.
+Unless you hack it, you must use **MariaDB** or **MySQL** as your database engine.
+Controllers might use a caching system.
+Once again, unless you hack it, you must use **Redis**.

 # setup instruction

 This setup guide assumes the following: